ToniaNiles/Maternal-Mortality-Trends-2000-2023/README.md

 This repository analyzes **global, regional, and country-level maternal mortality trends from 2000 to 2023**, using **WHO data released in April 2025**, to understand:

-- Where progress has occurred — and where it has stalled
+- Where progress has occurred, and where it has stalled
 - How absolute burden and relative improvement tell different stories
 - Whether current trajectories are sufficient to meet the **SDG 2030 target** of fewer than **70 maternal deaths per 100,000 live births**